Rocket Portuguese is a subpar course

 In addition, you can only find the vocabulary lists as part of the lesson; there is no way to compile useful vocab in one place for you to return to.

-As the lessons will probably fail to inspire most learners, a lot of the motivation for studying the material comes from the colour-coded ratings that you receive after each section.
+As the lessons will probably fail to inspire most learners, a lot of the motivation for studying the material comes from the color-coded ratings that you receive after each section.

 There is also a leaderboard where you can see how many points you have accumulated over a certain period and compare how you are doing against other learners.
 Simply pressing a dialogue button gives you some points and sees you jump a few places up the leaderboard!